 Perfect?
 Permanent?
-Whatever the case, it's worth doing WELL!
+Either way, it's worth doing WELL!

-Oftentimes, we have the best intentions when we sit down to practice.
+Oftentimes, we have the best intentions when we sit down to practice, but it can be difficult to know where to start.
 A little guidance may help to increase productivity and reduce frustration during your practice sessions this semester.
 Please read the following, and be prepared to discuss on TUESDAY:

 DIAGNOSE, ISOLATE, REFINE...
 Steps to productive practice: